MeisterTi/crew-and-chaos/Contributing.md

 - Use GitHub Discussions or Issues for questions or ideas
 - Respect each other鈥檚 time and experience levels
-- Speak clearly 鈥� especially when we鈥檙e yelling "TRIM THE SAIL!" 馃槃
+- Speak clearly especially when we're yelling "TRIM THE SAIL!"

 ---

 ## Local Setup

-You鈥檒l need:
+You'll need:

 - Unity 6(LTS preferred)
 - Android or iOS build support